apache/beam/website/www/site/content/en/documentation/sdks/python-type-safety.md

 {{< code_sample "sdks/python/apache_beam/examples/snippets/snippets_test.py" type_hints_do_fn_annotations >}}
 {{< /highlight >}}

-The following code declares `int` input and output type hints on `double_evens`, using annotations on `FilterEvensDoubleDoFn.process`.
+The following code declares `int` input and output typehints on `double_evens`, using annotations on `FilterEvensDoubleDoFn.process`.
 Since `process` returns a `list` or `None`, the output type is annotated as `Optional[List[int]]`.
 Beam will also remove the outer `Optional` and (as above) the outer iterable of the return type, only on the `DoFn.process` method and functions passed to `FlatMap`.